hellums/lacey-bacon/README.md

 # INITIATIVE OVERVIEW
 This repo is a work in progress (not complete).
-It contains files and related project data for a 12-week introductory bootcamp course (Jan-Apr 2022) on Python programming and data analysis/science in a group learning environment.
+It contains files and related project data for a 12-week introductory bootcamp course (Jan-Mar 2022) on Python programming and data analysis/science in a group learning environment.
 However, all programming and data analysis is individual, and shared/coordinated with instructors and mentors as necessary.

 ### INITIATIVE PAGES
 - [Kanban](https://github.com/hellums/hallmarkish/projects/1)